 Each person has specific health and hygiene needs that they won’t want to live without.
 If you have a baby in your household, stock up on diapers and baby wipes.
 Women should stock up on personal hygiene products.
 If you or a member of your family need prescription medications, you should have extras stashed in your home in case you can’t get out to pick up more.
 Consider also keeping a first-aid kit that is stocked with over-the-counter medications, bandages, and other items that can help in the case of injury.

 Since showering in cold water can be extremely dangerous in the winter, you will need to have a backup plan for hygiene.
 To keep your whole family fresh and clean during a winter survival situation, stock up on Combat One Tactical Bath Wipes.
-These wipes require no water, but help kill bacteria, hydrate skin, and keep you smelling fresh.
+These wipes require no water, hydrate skin, and keep you smelling fresh.
 They should be kept in your winter prepping kit.

 9. Ice Melt